aaroncaps/GTLM_CYCLE3/README.md

 ==

-1. Added column for description for admin
+1. Added column for description for admin OK
-2. Need to change insertion of Report, should be done by the Dispatcher instead of Supervisor
+2. Need to change insertion of Report, should also be done by the Dispatcher as well for the Supervisor
+3. Figure out what to do with Report where Supervisor has assinged to more than one.